Labelled partitions in action: recombination, selection, mutation, and more: The -recombination equation

 \begin{remark} In what follows, the following retrospective (from the offspring to the parents) interpretation of Eq.~\eqref{purereco} will be useful; namely that each individual is independently, at rate $\varrho_\cA^{}$, replaced by an $\cA$-recombined individual that chooses its parents independently.
 For a recent account of ancestral methods in the context of recombination, see~\cite{recoreview}. $\diamondsuit$ \end{remark}

-We assume that the population is subject to additional evolutionary forces such as selection and/or mutation, which we assume to act independently of recombination and are described by a Lipschitz continuous vector field $\psi$ on $\cP(X)$.
+We assume that the population is subject to additional evolutionary forces such as selection and/or mutation, which we assume to act independently of recombination and which are described by a Lipschitz continuous (with respect to the total variation norm) vector field $\psi$ on $\cP(X)$.
 So, the complete time evolution of the type composition of our population is captured by the \emph{$\psi$-recombination equation},